Hazards and Exposures When Working with Animals

 Bites and Scratches

-Scratches, scraps, and injuries from contaminated
+Scratches, scrapes, and injuries from soiled or contaminated

 equipment associated with animal care and housing, such as

 cages, can be as great a risk as direct animal contact and should be

 Animal bites and scratches that cause minor skin damage are sometimes

 disregarded by animal workers who are unfamiliar with a number of diseases

 that can be spread by such injuries.
 You should keep in mind that even

 minor bites and/or scratches can result in infections and illnesses

 if they are not properly treated.